zephyrproject-rtos/zephyr/doc/guides/dts/index.rst

 .. note::

+   These files in the build directory can be useful as a debugging aid when working with devicetree:

+   zephyr/<BOARD>.dts.pre.tmp
-   The preprocessed and concatenated DTS sources are stored in :file:`zephyr/<BOARD>.dts.pre.tmp` in the build directory.
-Looking at this file can be handy for debugging.
+       The preprocessed and concatenated DTS sources

+   zephyr/zephyr.dts
+       The final merged devicetree.
+This file is specifically output as a debugging aid, and is unused otherwise.

 The merged devicetree, along with any :ref:`bindings <bindings>` referenced from it, is used to generate C preprocessor macros.
 This is handled by the